voraczech/voraczech.com/content/travel/budapest.md

 - Paprika
   - Bought is as a souvenir for parents at Nagycsarnok.
 They were disappointment I did not take more.
 - Asian food
-  - For example Bibimbap Korean Restaurant but many others
+  - For example Bibimbap Korean Restaurant and many others

 ![Lángos](/budapest/langos.jpg)